sritampatnaik/Magic-Canvas/ELEVENLABS_SETUP.md

 EXAMPLE INTERACTIONS:
 User: "Make it red"
 You: "Got it!
 Changing to red now." [call change_pen_color with "red"]

+User: "Make the brush thicker"
+You: "Making it thicker!" [call change_brush_size with action="increase"]

+User: "Set brush size to 10"
+You: "Brush size set to 10!" [call change_brush_size with size=10]

 User: "Create an abstract painting"
 You: [Check if area is selected] "Perfect!
 Generating an abstract painting from your sketch!" [call generate_image with "abstract painting"]